 Table C-2: Modeled Contact Rates between Rocky Mountain Bighorn Sheep and Domestic Sheep Allotments for Alternative B. Results are listed by allotment in order of shortest to longest time between contact between Rocky Mountain bighorn sheep and the allotment.
-See Section 3.1.1.2 - Contact for more information about interpreting contact rates and predicted disease outbreaks when there is overlap between allotments and CHHR.
-See Section 3.1.1.2 - Contact for more information about interpreting contact rates and predicted disease outbreaks when there is overlap between allotments and Predicted disease outbreaks when there is overlap between allotments and CHHR.
+See Section 3.1.1.2 - Contact for more information about interpreting contact rates and modelled disease outbreaks when there is overlap between allotments and CHHR.

-Allotment Annual Rate of Herd Contact w/ Allotment Years Between Contact (between BHS and the Allotment) Years between Potential Disease Events
+Allotment Annual Rate of Herd Contact w/ Allotment 1 Years Between Contact (between BHS and the Allotment) 1 Years between Potential Disease Events ^{1,2}

 Henson Creek 0.73 1.4 1 - 28

 American Lake 0.44 2.3 2 - 45

 Sapinero Mesa 0.33 3.0 3 - 60

 American Flats 0.18 5.5 5 - 109

 Devils Lake 0.43 2.3 2 - 47

 W Powderhorn 0.35 2.9 3 - 57

 Goose Cr 0.19 5.4 5 - 108

 Alpine Plateau 0.05 21.2 21 - 423

+Cox Park 0.01 119.7 120 - 2,393

-Allotment Annual Rate of Herd Contact w/ Allotment Years Between Contact (between BHS and the Allotment) Years between Potential Disease Events Cox Park 0.01 119.7 120 - 2,393
+Allotment Annual Rate of Herd Contact w/ Allotment 1 Years Between Contact (between BHS and the Allotment) 1 Years between Potential Disease Events ^{1,2} ----------- -- --- ---

-For allotments that overlap with CHHR, predicted bighorn sheep contacts with an allotment would be greater than values shown, and years between contacts would be less than the value shown, because allotments that overlap with CHHR may have one or more predicted annual contacts per year.
-Allotments that overlap with CHHR are noted with an asterix.
+1For allotments that overlap with CHHR, predicted bighorn sheep contacts with an allotment would be greater than values shown, and years between contacts would be less than the value shown, because allotments that overlap with CHHR may have one or more predicted annual contacts per year.
+Allotments that overlap with CHHR are noted with an asterisk.
 Results are summarized from model output, which does not provide output where there is overlap.
 Assuming at least one contact per year where there is overlap, the number of allotments that overlap should be considered as adding significant risk to the predicted number of contacts.

-The values modeled include 0.05 and 1.00 (see Model Analysis section).
+2The values modeled include 0.05 and 1.00 (see Model Analysis section).
 The low values for the potential disease events assume that 1 in 20 contacts with a domestic sheep allotment results in disease outbreak and the high values assume each contact with a domestic sheep allotment results in disease outbreak.
 Using a range of values captures the uncertainty regarding the number of contacts between bighorn and domestic sheep allotments that result in disease transmission.

-Table C-3: Model Results and Predicted Effects on Rocky Mountain Bighorn Sheep Herds in the Planning Area from Alternative B. Results are sorted by risk based on total herd contact rates where herds that are at the highest risk are listed at the top of the table.
-See Section 3.1.1.2 - Contact for more information about interpreting contact rates and predicted disease outbreaks when there is overlap between allotments and CHHR.
+Table C-3: Model Results and Modelled Effects on Rocky Mountain Bighorn Sheep Herds in the Planning Area from Alternative B. Results are sorted by risk based on total herd contact rates where herds that are at the highest risk are listed at the top of the table.
+See Section 3.1.1.2 - Contact for more information about interpreting contact rates and modelled disease outbreaks when there is overlap between allotments and CHHR.